 IRWD will work with emergency personnel to keep them up to date on any situation involving the Syphon Canyon Dam.
+Communication between IRWD and emergency management authorities may be facilitated by the County and OA JIS as described in the County and OA EOP.
 The Water Operations Manager may designate staff members to act as liaisons at the ICP, a Unified Command, or at various EOCs, as required.